Conditioning Generative Latent Optimization for Sparse-View CT Image Reconstruction: Method

-As a way to alleviate this dilemma, this paper proposes a conditional version of the approach described as Generative Latent Optimization (GLO) \cite{bojanowski_optimizing_2018}.
-The core idea of the original GLO technique is to use a decoder network and a set of \textit{learnable} unit noise vectors, i.e.\ latent codes, where each code is associated to a single individual of the unsupervised training dataset.
+The GLO technique uses a decoder network and a set of \textit{learnable} unit noise vectors, i.e.\ latent codes, where each code is associated to a single individual of the unsupervised training dataset.
 During training, the gradient is back-propagated both on the weights of the decoder and on the latent codes.
-In this GLO framework, the manifold defined by the latent codes is not parameterized.
-A direct consequence is that it is not trivial to sample from it.
-Decent generated samples can be produced when evaluating the decoder on linear combinations of latent codes or when sampling from a single full-covariance Gaussian fitted to the latent codes distribution.
-While these generations do not suffer from mode collapse, they are outperformed by GANs except when trained on small datasets.
-The vast majority of articles building on GLO are focused on improving its generative characteristics \cite{azuri_generative_2021, hoshen_non-adversarial_2019, xiao_optimizing_2019}.

-This paper differs from these recent works and from standard GAN inversion techniques which focus on parameterizing the manifold entailed by the latent codes.
-Similar to DIP, our conditioned version of GLO (cGLO) exploits the inherent structural prior induced by the convolutional network of the decoder.
-However, contrary to DIP, cGLO can benefit from an unsupervised training dataset of any size to initialize its decoder weights, resulting in greatly improved reconstruction results.
-The higher the quantity of training data for initialization is used, the stronger the induced prior is.

-Moreover, cGLO provides what we call self-regularization, by reconstructing several slices at once, i.e.\ regularizing with the measurements themselves.
-Finally, cGLO does not need a backward operator like the FBP algorithm at any point to perform a CT reconstruction.
-The resulting approach is unsupervised and very flexible, depending on the type and quantity of available data.

-As illustrated on the special case of sparse CT reconstruction, cGLO can be used as a plug-and-play reconstruction method.
-This article demonstrates that cGLO is a parsimonious reconstruction method that outperforms current state-of-the-art unsupervised IIPs solvers in most data regimes.